dai-continuous-testing/ansible-role-selenium-agent/README.md

 Experitest - Selenium Agent ansible role
 =========

-This role will install \ uninstall selenium agent for windows and mac os hosts
+This role will install \ uninstall selenium agent for windows. <br>
+For mac, currently it only supports selenium agent upgrade.

 Requirements
 ------------